MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/current-version.md

 ---
-author: sptramer
+author: dbradish-microsoft
-ms.author: sttramer
+ms.author: delora.bradish
-manager: carmonm
+manager: barbkess
-ms.date: 12/17/2019
+ms.date: 01/07/2020
 ms.topic: include
 ---
 The current version of the Azure CLI is __2.0.79__.
 For information about the latest release, see the [release notes](../release-notes-azure-cli.md).
 To find your installed version and see if you need to update, run `az --version`.